 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Stigmasterol Supplements Safe for Healthy Individuals with TERT Mutation Associated Genetic Risk?
+3. What about Stigmasterol Supplements for Healthy Individuals with TP53 Mutation associated Genetic Risk?

 TP53 is one of the genes available in panels for cancer risk testing.
-TP53 mutation causes biochemical pathways/processes like P53 Signaling, Autophagy, Stem Cell Signaling, Estrogen Signaling and MAPK Signaling to get impacted.
+TP53 mutation causes biochemical pathways/processes like JAK-STAT Signaling, Cell Cycle Checkpoints and Apoptosis to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Stigmasterol supplements when the genetic panel identifies mutation in TP53 for Breast Cancer and Lung Cancer.
-Stigmasterol impacts pathways/processes like P53 Signaling and Autophagy and creates a supportive effect in those with TP53 and related conditions.
+Stigmasterol supplements may be considered when the genetic panel identifies mutations in TP53 for Lung Cancer.
+Stigmasterol impacts pathways/processes like JAK-STAT Signaling and creates a canceling effect in those individuals with TP53 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition, which includes food and nutritional supplements like Stigmasterol, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Stigmasterol are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.